-Eliminate obstacles: Move or remove any items you are likely to trip over or bump your feet on.
+- Eliminate obstacles: Move or remove any items you are likely to trip over or bump your feet on.
 Keep clutter on the floor picked up.
 Light the pathways used at night - indoors and outdoors.

 - Toenail trimming: Always cut your nails with a safety clipper, never a scissors.
 Cut them straight across and leave plenty of room out from the nailbed or quick.
 If you have difficulty with your vision or using your hands, let your doctor do it for you or train a family member how to do it safely.

-Footwear: Wear sturdy, comfortable shoes whenever feasible to protect your feet.
+- Footwear: Wear sturdy, comfortable shoes whenever feasible to protect your feet.
 To be sure your shoes fit properly, see a podiatrist (foot doctor) for fitting recommendations or shop at shoe stores specializing in fitting people with diabetes.
 Your endocrinologist (diabetes specialist) can provide you with a referral to a podiatrist or orthopedist who may also be an excellent resource for finding local shoe stores.
 If you have flat feet, bunions, or hammertoes, you may need prescription shoes or shoe inserts.

 - Exercise: Regular exercise will improve bone and joint health in your feet and legs, improve circulation to your legs, and will also help to stabilize your blood sugar levels.
 Consult your physician prior to beginning any exercise program.

+- Smoking: If you smoke any form of tobacco, quitting can be one of the best things you can do to prevent problems with your feet.
 Smoking accelerates damage to blood vessels, especially small blood vessels leading to poor circulation, which is a major risk factor for foot infections and ultimately amputations.

-Diabetes control: Following a reasonable diet, taking your medications, checking your blood sugar regularly, exercising regularly, and maintaining good communication with your physician are essential in keeping your diabetes under control.
+- Diabetes control: Following a reasonable diet, taking your medications, checking your blood sugar regularly, exercising regularly, and maintaining good communication with your physician are essential in keeping your diabetes under control.
 Consistent long-term blood sugar control to near normal levels can greatly lower the risk of damage to your nerves, kidneys, eyes, and blood vessels.